animesh-singhal/FCND-3D-Controls/README.md

 ![From b to pq](./images/roll_pitch_from_b_to_pq.gif)

 It is important to notice you have received the magnitude of thrust in the function arguments.
 This it need to be inverted and converted to acceleration before applying the equations (as z-acceleration is positive downwards).

+Another thing to make sure is constraining the maximum tilt in the roll and pitch angle.
+This can be applied on `b_x` and `b_y` due to the fact that if you apply small angle approximations, they tend to `theta` and `-phi`.

-After the implementation is done, start tuning `kpBank` and `kpPQR` until the drone flies more or less stable upward:
+After the implementation is done, start tuning `kpBank` and `kpPQR` until the drone corrects its roll and angular velocity along x axis:

 ![Scenario 2](./images/Scenario_2.gif)